JoeGreiner/BokehBioImageDataVis/README.md

 * I get 'missing data' symbols in my visualisation.
 Why?

 The paths that you have specified do not exist, and therefore can't be linked.
 Make sure that the paths are correct.
 It does not matter if you use relative or absolute paths, the framework will copy all media to the output directory next to the website and link them relatively, so that the output folder can be moved to other computers with the links still working.

+* How do I share a website?

+Just share the whole output folder - the website will work seamlessly on different locations.
+Alternatively, you can also host the website online.

+* I've shared the website with a collaborator, however, he doesn't see any media elements.
+Why?

+I've realised that occacionally, when I send collaborators a visualisation as an archive, they don't unzip/extract the archive, but try to run the website from within the archive.
+Doing so will not show any media elements, as the paths are incorrect.
+If you send an archive/zip, people need to extract/unarchive the folder first before visiting the website.